 Add celery, carrot and onion to the pot.
 Cook 3-4 minutes until slightly softened.
 Transfer vegetables to a small bowl.
 Add the white mushrooms and cook until browned, stirring occasionally.
 Remove from heat.

 Add vegetables back to the pot.
 Add tomato paste and stir until well combined.
 Add wine reduction and herbs to the vegetables.
 Add the chicken broth and 2 tablespoons of the mushroom powder.
 Stir to combine.
-Add remaining 1 teaspoon kosher salt and 1/2 teaspoon pepper.
+Add pearl onions and remaining 1 teaspoon kosher salt and 1/2 teaspoon pepper.